weng-lab/ZING/README.md

 ## WEBSERVER:
 The ZDOCK webserver is hosted at: http://zdock.umassmed.edu
--Requires query protein structures as input
+- Requires query protein structures as input
--Provides the zdock.out file and the top 10 complexes as output.
+- Provides the zdock.out file and the top 10 complexes as output.

 The SPRING webserver is hosted at: https://zhanglab.ccmb.med.umich.edu/spring/
--Required query protein sequences as input
+- Required query protein sequences as input
--Provides a folder with the TemplateSummary file and the templates used and the models predicted as output.
+- Provides a folder with the TemplateSummary file and the templates used and the models predicted as output.

 After the results become available, please use script ZING.py (see #USAGE above) to generate the final list of predictions.

 # OUTPUT from ZING
 ## FILE: ZING_combined10.txt
--Shows which predictions from each method were included in the combined list.
+- Shows which predictions from each method were included in the combined list.
--e.g. s3 -> third prediction from SPRING, z4 -> 4th prediction from ZDOCK, N1,N2... indicate the ranks for ZING.
+- e.g. s3 -> third prediction from SPRING, z4 -> 4th prediction from ZDOCK, N1,N2... indicate the ranks for ZING.

 ## FOLDER: ZING_Preds
--Contains the top 10 predictions obtained by combining results of ZDOCK and SPRING. (zing.1.pdb, zing.2.pdb ....)
+- Contains the top 10 predictions obtained by combining results of ZDOCK and SPRING. (zing.1.pdb, zing.2.pdb ....)

 # EXAMPLE
 Test case: 1ACB.